 Exaltation of the Holy Cross: Its Relevance

-The Exaltation of the Holy Cross (which is normally being commemorated every 14th of September is moved to the following day, 15th of September, since the 14th falls on a Sunday) is one of the feast days in the Church calendar which apparently some are not aware of.
+The Exaltation of the Holy Cross (which is commemorated today, every 14th of September). is one of the feast days in the Church calendar which apparently some of us are not aware of.
 This annual celebration serves as a reminder for us that it was on the Holy Cross that our dear Lord Jesus Christ bore all our sins because of His love for us, thus it is but appropriate for us to commemorate and exalt the Holy Cross.
 An excerpt of St. John’s gospel for this feast day states:

 “For God so loved the world that he gave his only Son,

 so that everyone who believes in him might not perish

 but might have eternal life.

 For God did not send his Son into the world to condemn the world,

 but that the world might be saved through him”.